jquery/learn.jquery.com/page/javascript-101/arrays.md

 ### `.join`

-`.join` creates a string representation of the array.
-Its parameter is a string that works as a separator between elements (default separator is a comma):
+`.join` creates a string representation of an array by joining all of its elements using a separator string.
+If no separator is supplied (e.g. `.join` is called without arguments) the array will be joined using a comma:

 ```
 // Joining elements
 var myArray = [ "hello", "world", "!" ];

+// The default separator is a comma
+console.log( myArray.join() );     // "hello,world,!"

+// Any string can be used as separator...
 console.log( myArray.join(" ") );  // "hello world !";
-console.log( myArray.join() );     // "hello,world,!"
+console.log( myArray.join("!!") ); // "hello!!world!!!";

+// ...including an empty one
 console.log( myArray.join("") );   // "helloworld!"
-console.log( myArray.join("!!") ); // "hello!!world!!!";

 ```

 ### `.pop`